 2. It is a fun small town

 There is a small town feel here in Cortez that you just don’t get in bigger places.
 They have parades for 4th of July (and fireworks in the park), Veterans Day, Homecoming and a Parade of Lights at Christmas time.
-There are family owned businesses on main street and lots of activities in the park in the summertime.
+There are family-owned businesses on the main street and lots of activities in the park in the summertime.

 3. There is a lot of history here

 Many people come to this area for Native American history.
 There are many archaeological sites and Native cultural experiences you can discover.

 4. There is a high priority on local & homegrown food